St. Patrick station

 St. Patrick is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
 It is located under University Avenue at Dundas Street West.
-Wi-Fi service is available at this station.

 The station, which opened in 1963, is named for the nearby St. Patrick's Church.
 It is one of only two stations in the system to have a tubular shape created by the tunnel boring machine, the other such station being Queen's Park, the next station to the north.

-The murder of 16-year-old Mariam Peters here in 1975 prompted the TTC to adopt system-wide safety measures such as the first police patrols on the subway and the installation of emergency telephones and alarms.
+The murder of Mariam Peters here in 1975 prompted the TTC to adopt system-wide safety measures such as the first police patrols on the subway and the installation of emergency telephones and alarms.
 One of the three cross passages was blocked off, as well as at Queen's Park station, to prevent it being used as a hiding spot for criminals.

 Nearby landmarks

 The Canadian Airman's Memorial was erected in the median of University Avenue above the station in 1984.
 Nearby landmarks include St. Patrick's Church, The Michener Institute, the Royal Canadian Military Institute, the Consulate General of the United States, the Art Gallery of Ontario, the Textile Museum of Canada, the Ontario College of Art and Design, and the Hospital for Sick Children.
 It is also within a very short walking distance, west along Dundas Street, to the original Chinatown.